spax021/OrangeHRM/OrangeHRM/README.md

 3. **TestLogoutUser**: Verify that a user can log out from the system.
    - **Description**: This test navigates to the user dashboard, clicks the logout button, and verifies that the user is logged out successfully.

+# API Test Cases

 ##### RecruitmentApiTest.java

-1. **TestAPIverifyAddingNewCandidate**: Verify that Admin can add a new candidate via API.
+1. **TestAPIverifyAddingNewCandidate**: Verify that Admin can add new candidate.
+2. **TestAPIverifyAddingAttachmentToNewRecruit**: Adding attachment is on different endpoint.
+3. **TestAPIverifyGetingNewCandidate**: Verify existance of a new Candidate.
+4. **TestAPIverifyUpdateingNewCandidate**: Verify that admin can update new candidate.
+5. **TestAPIVerifyShortlistNewCandidate**: Verify that admin can shortlist new candidate.
+6. **TestAPIVerifyScheduleInterviewWithNewcandidate**: Verify that admin can schedule an interview with new candidate.
+7. **TestAPImarkAsPassedIntervview**: Verify that admin can mark interview as passed for new candidate.
+8. **TestAPIofferAJobToNewCandidate**: Verify that admin can offer a job to new candidate.
+9. **TestAPIhireNewCandidate**: Verify that admin can hire new candidate.
+10. **TestAPIverifyDeleteingExistingCandidate**: Verify that Admin can delete existing candidate.
+11. **E2E**: Create new candidate > go through whole process > Hire

+##### EmployeeApiTest.java

+1. **TestAPIverifyAddingNewEmployee**: Verify that Admin can add new employee.
-2. **TestAPIverifyAddingAttachmentToNewRecruit**: Verify that an attachment can be added to a new recruit via API.
+2. **TestAPIverifyActivatingNewEmployee**: Verify that Admin can activate new employee.
-3. **TestAPIverifyUpdateingNewCandidate**: Verify that Admin can update existing candidate via API.
+3. **TestAPIverifyDeleteingExistingEmployee**: Verify that Admin can delete existing employee.
+4. **TestCreateAndActivateNewEmployee**: Verify that Admin can create and activate new employee.